haoranlustat/ReconST/README.md

 ## 4. Method Overview

-ReconST introduces a learnable gating layer that assigns an importance weight to each gene.
+ReconST uses a gated autoencoder architecture to identify genes that best reconstruct the full transcriptome when compressed to a small panel.
+A learnable gating layer assigns an importance weight to each gene, and an L1 sparsity penalty encourages most gates to approach zero so that the model focuses on a compact, informative subset of genes.

-L1 regularization produces sparse selections, and genes with non-zero gate values form the final panel.
-This approach integrates gene scoring and representation learning into a simple, unified training pipeline.
+During training, the gated expression matrix is passed through an encoder–decoder network that learns a low-dimensional representation and reconstructs the original expression profile.
+Genes with consistently high gate values are considered informative, while those with near-zero weights are excluded.
+After convergence, the final gene panel is obtained from the non-zero gates or by selecting the top-ranked genes.
+This end-to-end formulation provides a simple and scalable way to learn biologically meaningful gene panels suitable for targeted spatial transcriptomics.

 ## 5. Documentation